Dorothy Allison

-Dorothy Allison (born April 11, 1949) is an American writer from South Carolina whose writing focuses on class struggle, sexual abuse, child abuse, feminism and lesbianism.
-She is a self-identified lesbian femme.
-Allison has won a number of awards for her writing, including several Lambda Literary Awards.
+Dorothy Earlene Allison (April 11, 1949 – November 6, 2024) was an American writer whose writing focused on class struggle, sexual abuse, child abuse, feminism, and lesbianism.
+She was a self-identified femme lesbian.
+Allison won a number of awards for her writing, including several Lambda Literary Awards.
 In 2014, Allison was elected to membership in the Fellowship of Southern Writers.

-Biography

 Early life

-Dorothy E. Allison was born on April 11, 1949, in Greenville, South Carolina, to Ruth Gibson Allison, who was 15 years old at the time.
+Dorothy Earlene Allison was born in Greenville, South Carolina, on April 11, 1949, to Ruth Gibson Allison, who was 15 years old at the time.
 Her father died when she was a baby.
 Her single mother was poor, working as a waitress and cook.
 Ruth eventually married, but when Dorothy was five, her stepfather began to abuse her sexually.
 This abuse lasted for seven years.
 At the age of 12, Allison told a relative about it, who told her mother.
 Ruth forced her husband to leave the girl alone, and the family remained together.
 The respite did not last long, as the stepfather resumed the sexual abuse, continuing for five years.
 Allison suffered mentally and physically, contracting gonorrhea that was not diagnosed and treated until she was in her 20s.
 The untreated disease left her unable to have children.

 When aged about 11, Allison moved with her family to Central Florida.
 Allison found respite from her family life in school.
-She says she became aware of her lesbian sexuality during her early adolescence.
+She said that she became aware of her lesbian sexuality during her early adolescence.

 Education

 Allison was the first of her family to graduate from high school.

 In 1967, Allison attended Florida Presbyterian College (now Eckerd College) on a National Merit scholarship.
 While in college, she joined the women's movement by way of a feminist collective.
-She credits "militant feminists" for encouraging her decision to write.
+She credited "militant feminists" for encouraging her decision to write.
 Also around this time, Allison severed all ties to her family until 1981.
 She graduated in 1971 with a Bachelor of Arts in anthropology.

-Allison subsequently did graduate work in anthropology at Florida State University, The Sagaris Institute, and the New School for Social Research, where she earned a M.A. in urban anthropology in 1981.
+Allison subsequently did graduate work in anthropology at Florida State University, the Sagaris Institute, and the New School for Social Research, where she earned a M.A. in urban anthropology in 1981.